-?
-Complete Department-approved, waiver-specific training and is monitored for competency on topics including, but not limited to: abuse, neglect, exploitation and incident reporting, medication administration, professional boundaries, trauma-informed care, and person-centered thinking.

-Department approved and state sponsored training materials and modules are maintained and available at https://www.chfs.ky.gov/agencies/dail/Pages/pds.aspx and https://forms.office.com/pages/responsepage.aspx?id=TX9812fXH0a2JQYoeS6eKrtjUuMswgVKgzEtLcmvRWdUNzJEN1FM o Communicate effectively with a participant in the participant?s preferred manner of communication and with the participant?s family;

-o Participate as a member of the participant?s person-centered team if requested by the participant; and o Demonstrate competence and knowledge of topics required to safely support the participant as described in the participant?s PCSP.

-?
-Undergoes pre-employment screenings as described in C-2.a and b of this appendix.

-?
-If the employee provides transportation, the employee must be legally licensed to operate the transporting vehicle and obeys all applicable State laws while operating the vehicle.
+- Be at least eighteen (18) years of age. - Completes Department-approved, waiver-specific training and is monitored for competency on topics including, but not limited to: abuse, neglect, exploitation and incident reporting, professional boundaries, trauma-informed care, and person-centered thinking. - Has the ability to: - o Communicate effectively with a participant in the participant's preferred manner of communication and with the participant's family; - o Read, understand, and implement written and oral instructions; - o Perform required documentation; - o Participate as a member of the participant's person-centered team if requested by the participant; and - o Demonstrate competence and knowledge of topics required to safely support the participant as described in the participant's PCSP. - Undergoes pre-employment screenings as described in C-2.a and b of this appendix. - If the employee provides transportation, the employee must be legally licensed to operate the transporting vehicle and obeys all applicable State laws while operating the vehicle.